 - 2. The actuators and catcher of the robot must be controlled by wired manual controller. - 3.
 No restriction on the quantity of actuators (motor, gear box, servo mechanism and propeller) on the robot.
 All participating robots must use Tamiya70093 gear box (203.7:1, 58.2:1, 16.6:1) and its matching motor for competition.
 The gear ratio may only be adjusted in accordance to the manufacturer's instructions.
 Contestants should not modify the motor or the gear box in any way. - 4.
-No more than 8 pieces of 1.5V 2A size batteries can be used to drive the actuators and catcher and NO additional energy installment can be made.
-Batteries will be provided by the organizer. - 5.
-Only FA-130 and RE-260 motors can be used to drive the propeller.
+No more than 8 pieces of 1.5V AA alkaline batteries can be used to drive the actuators and catcher and NO additional energy installment can be made.
+Batteries must comply with the specification set by the Organizer. - 5.
+Only FA-130 or RE-260 motors can be used to drive the propeller.

-- 1. Water tank dimension: 3000mm (Length) x 2000mm (Width) x 600mm (Height) - 2.
+- 1. Water tank dimension: 2438mm (Length) x 2438mm (Width) x 610mm (Height), uneven wrinkles may appear on the bottom of the tank. - 2.
 Water is filled to about 150mm deep - 3.
-A square floating platform with sides of 750mm is placed in the centre of the water tank.
+A square floating platform with sides of 750mm is placed in the center of the water tank.
 On the platform is a square bin with sides 500mm, height 100mm which is a 1-time score zone.
 Inside the 1-time score zone is another bin of 250mm long, 180mm wide and 160mm tall which is a 10-time score zone.

 - 1. Ping-pong are used as rubbish.
 There are about 200 each of orange balls (1 point) and white balls (-5 points) in the water tank. - 2.
-Each game shall last for two minutes.
-Only one team will play in the game at a time and only one member control the robot. - 3.
+Each team plays once.
+The game time is 2 minutes.
+Only one team plays in the game at a time and only one member controls the robot. - 3.
 The robot is to pick up and shoot the balls into either the 1-time score zone or the 10-time score zone using its own designed catcher.
 The robot is not allowed to cross the boundaries of the floating platform to shoot the balls. - 4.
-At the end of the game, the balls inside the bins (score zones) will be scored according to their colors and locations.
-The robot sweeper that has the highest points wins the competition.
+At the end of the game, the balls inside the bins (score zones) are scored according to their colors and locations.
+The robot sweeper that has the most points wins the competition.